 |Treynor Ratio||=||Total Portfolio Return – Risk-Free Rate|

-Note that since the beta of the general market is defined to be 1, the Treynor Ratio of the market would be equal to its return minus the risk-free rate.
-Note that the Treynor ratio is higher with either higher portfolio returns or lower portfolio betas, so it is a measure of the return per unit risk.
+Note that since the beta of the general market is defined to be 1, the Treynor Ratio of the market equals its return minus the risk-free rate.
+The Treynor ratio measures the return per unit risk: it is higher with either higher portfolio returns or lower portfolio betas.

 Example—Calculating the Treynor Ratio